 Fluctuations in temperature affect the aging potential of wines with the fluctuations resulting in expansion and contraction of the cork.
 Whilst cork has good properties of elasticity, corks will begin to lose their elasticity after experiencing any rapid change of temperature.
 Once the elasticity of the cork has been affected to the point of no longer providing an effective seal, the wine will quickly oxidise and leakage will occur, thus spoiling the wine.
 Therefore, having stability in the temperature range over any period of time is crucially important.

-MW Wines offers a constantly monitored cellaring environment of 15°C +/- 1°C, widely considered as optimum for ageing wines at an appropriate rate.
+MW Wines offers a constantly monitored wine cellar environment of 15°C +/- 1°C, widely considered as optimum for ageing wines at an appropriate rate.

 Humidity is a major factor affecting wine storage.
-If the humidity is too low, that when it reaches levels below about 55%, this leads to a drying effect on the corks.
-Any drying of the cork will create shrinkage and break the seal enabling air to enter the bottle and thus cause oxidation.
-At the higher end of the scale, excessive humidity say above 75% will cause labels and/or cardboard boxes to decay and over the longer term enable mould to build up causing possible contamination of the corks and tainting of the wine.
+If the humidity is too low, below about 55%, corks can dry out.
+Any drying of the cork will cause shrinkage, thus breaking the seal and enabling air to enter the bottle and thus cause oxidation.
+At the higher end of the scale excessive humidity can cause labels and/or cardboard boxes to decay and over the longer term enable mould to build up causing possible contamination of the corks and tainting of the wine.

-The absolute ideal relative humidity of 65% is the ultimate best for storing wine both for the short term and the long term.
-It is virtually impossible (certainly unaffordable) to maintain an area at exactly 65% humidity and minor fluctuations of say +/- 5% are acceptable over any 12-hour period.
+The ideal relative humidity of 60 to 80% is the ultimate best for storing wine both for the short term and the long term.
+It is practically impossible to maintain an area at exactly humidity and minor fluctuations of say +/- 5% are acceptable over any 12-hour period.

-MW Wines offers a constantly monitored cellaring environment maintaining a relative humidity of 65% +/- 2.5%.
+MW Wines offers a constantly monitored cellar environment maintaining consistent relative humidity between 60 and 80%

 MW Wines has been fitted out with incandescent lighting, which is UV FREE to ensure that wines stored in the storage facility is NOT affected by ultraviolet light.
 Lighting remains turned off in all areas whilst they are unattended.